andrew-johnson-4/andrew-johnson-4/README.md

 * ✓ Bootstrap Compile a CLI that parses, normalizes, then dumps S-Expression fragments
 * ✓ Bootstrap Compile a CLI that parses, normalizes, then assembles input files including itself (actually bootstrapping at this point)
 * (λ☶ VERSION 1.0) Distribute bootstrapped compiler with `cargo install` instead of hosted compiler
+   * check that bootstrap bootstrap is byte identical to hosted bootstrap (180 / 250)
+   * package as crate

 ### Request a Service